mustafaerendalgic/NewsApp-JetpackCompose/README.md

 # NewsApp - Jetpack Compose

-A simple news application built with Jetpack Compose which allows authorizing users through Firebase, categorizing headlines, storing the data of articles users marked and also their search history on Firestore.
-It is supported by a modern UI and Dark Mode options.
+A News app built with Jetpack Compose which allows user authorization via Firebase, supports categorizing headlines and stores users marked and searched articles on Firestore.
+The app features a modern UI and a Dark Mode support.

 ## Tech's Used
 - [Jetpack Compose]